 |Source||Income earned from multiple sources during the year is eligible to be taxed for income tax.||Income earned as salary is only taken into consideration under the purview of payroll taxes.|

 |Comprises of||Income tax comprises federal taxes, local taxes as well as state taxes.||Payroll taxes comprise unemployment taxes, medical care taxes, and social security taxes.|

 |Rates||Income tax is not deducted on the basis of flat rates.||Payroll taxes are deducted at a flat percentage on an employees’ salary.|

 Income taxes are paid by the employees or the individuals who have earned the income.
-On the other hand, payroll taxes are paid by employers as well as the employees.
-Payroll tax is regressive in nature while an income tax is highly progressive in nature.
-The payroll tax rate is fixed while the income tax rate will increase or decrease depending on the earnings of an employee.
+On the other hand, payroll taxes are paid by employers as well as employees.
+Payroll tax is regressive in nature, while an income tax is highly progressive in nature.
+The payroll tax rate is fixed, while the income tax rate will increase or decrease depending on the earnings of an employee.

 Payroll taxes are collected to ensure that employees receive future benefits related to medical care, probable unemployment, and social security.
 On the other hand, income taxes are collected so that the government can enforce development in the country and benefit society as a whole.

 This is a guide to Income Tax vs Payroll Tax.
 Here we also discuss the Income Tax vs Payroll Tax, key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more –